vushu/quickloader/README.md

 ```

-## Using lemur to create custom as progress bar
+## Using lemur to create custom progress bar
 ![](loadbar.png)